TimeDelta/learning-to-learn/README.md

 These MDEs are not just efficient; they are also scientifically interpretable, as they highlight the core components necessary to implement a given function or behavior.
 * **No Manual Tuning of Trade-offs:**
 Pareto ranking removes the need to hand-tune weights between objectives (such as how much to penalize complexity).
-Instead of a single "optimal" network according to a weighted sum, set of Pareto-optimal networks is obtained that captures different compromises.
+Instead of a single "optimal" network according to a weighted sum, a set of Pareto-optimal networks is obtained that captures different compromises.
 This is especially useful in research contexts, where one might prefer simpler models for interpretation unless complexity is absolutely required for performance ([53](#references)).

 In summary, multi-objective evolutionary selection ensures that the project optimizes not only for how well a network learns, but also for how elegant or tractable its design is.